revng/revng/share/doc/revng/user-manual/tutorial/model-from-scratch.md

     IsReadable: true
     IsWriteable: false
     IsExecutable: true
+    Binary: /Binaries/0
 ```

-The piece of model above tells rev.ng to take 7 bytes from the file and load them at address `0x400000` as `+rx` data (i.e., code).
+The piece of model above tells rev.ng to take 7 bytes from the file and load them at address `0x400000` as `r-x` data (i.e., code).

 ### Step 2: Function list